rubiojr/rapi/docs/index.md

 }
 ```

-We can easily see that when we backed up `examples/data/hello`, restic created two pack files (`885eca...` and `ceb0e3...`), three tree blobs (two for the directories and one for the `hello` file) and one data blob (the hello file content).
+We can easily see that when we backed up `examples/data/hello`, Restic created two pack files (`885eca...` and `ceb0e3...`), three tree blobs (two for the directories and one for the `hello` file) and one data blob (the hello file content).
 We can list the pack files in the repository to double check this:

 ```
 find /tmp/restic/data -type f